shokoohmirfakhraei/Activity-Recognition-and-Fall-Detection-IOT/README.md

 ## Notes

-This project was developed for an academic course and focuses on demonstrating core IoT and TinyML concepts rather than production-level optimization.
+This project was developed for an academic course and focuses on demonstrating core IoT and TinyML concepts.